kuma35/thinking-forth-translate/chapter8.rst

    Use decision tables.

-We introduced these in Chapter Two.
+We introduced these in :doc:`Chapter Two<chapter2>`.
 A decision table is a structure that contains either data (a “data table”) or addresses of functions (a “function table”) arranged according to any number of dimensions.
 Each dimension represents all the possible, mutually exclusive states of a